theakmore/RestAssuredFrameworkJavaTestNG/README.md

 ## Note:
 * Here I have used java REST assured library for automating Restful Webservices.
- * Used testNG and BDD approach , added loggers, listeners etc.
+ * Used testNG , added loggers, listeners etc.
  * Performed the validations like statuscode , statusline , responsetime , headers etc.
  * I have also ran this project using maven/cmd and on jenkins.